 - a.
 Restricted to TAXIWAYS CROSSING 18/36 and APRONS ONLY - b.
 All applicants must complete and submit an application for Restricted Area Access Pass to the Security Supervisor. - c.
-Submit and supply consent to disclosure of personal information from the North Bay Police or the Ontario Provincial Police. - d.
+Submit and supply consent to disclosure of personal information from the North Bay Police or the Ontario Provincial Police.
+Please note that the background check cannot be older than six months or you will be required to provide a new background check/RAP application. - d.
 Photos will be taken at North Bay Airport Security Office. - e.
 Applicants must study and pass an aeronautics radio operator's (ROC-A) test to acquire a radio operator's license. - f.
 Complete Security Awareness training. - g.
 Bring the completed AVOP application, driver's license and radio operator certificate to evaluation, in order to create a copy for your record. - h.
 Must hold a valid driver's license for the class of vehicle being operated. - i.
 Study manuals on air field procedures are supplied to the applicant. - j.
 All applicants must pass a theory and two stage practical (afterhours procedures and ride along) airside vehicle operator's permit test evaluation.